arandra/GoogleSheetToData/Document/GoogleOAuthSetup.md

 3. Download the generated JSON file; rename it to `client_secret.json` if desired.

 ## 3. Store the Client Secret
-- Keep `client_secret.json` outside of version control (e.g., under `UserSettings/GSheetToData/`).
+- Keep `client_secret.json` outside of version control (e.g., under a per-user settings folder).
-- In Unity, open **Tools ▸ GSheetToData ▸ Generator** and point the `Client Secret Path` field to the local file.
+- Provide the absolute/relative path to your toolchain (Unity Settings/Asset Manager workflow, CLI runner, etc.) so it can locate the file without copying it into the repo.
-- The path is written to `EditorPrefs` only, so no repository changes occur.
+- When using the Unity package, the path is stored in `EditorPrefs` only, so no repository changes occur.

 ## 4. Token Storage Policy
-- When the `Token Store Path` field is empty, the generator saves per-user tokens under `<UnityProject>/Temp/GSheetToData/`.
+- By default, tokens are written to a per-user cache (Unity package: `<Project>/Temp/GSheetToData/`; CLI runners may use `~/.gsheet-to-data/`).
 - Provide a custom absolute/relative path if you need a different location; directories are created automatically.
-- Temp folders are cleared between Unity sessions, so the login flow may prompt again if the cached tokens are removed.
+- Temp folders or user caches may be cleared between sessions, so the login flow can prompt again if cached tokens disappear.

 ## 5. Security Tips
 - Never commit `client_secret.json` or token files.
 Add their directories to `.gitignore`.